boehs/oasis/Server.md

 * cool_dude420@gmail.com <- evan@boehs.io <- email@example.com
 ```

-Existing emails delivered to cool_dude420@gmail.com, but new contacts get my best face (evan@boehs.io).
-It fowards emails to cool_dude420@gmail.com without telling the sender, and vice versa
+Existing emails delivered to `cool_dude420@gmail.com`, but new contacts get my best face (`evan@boehs.io`).
+It forwards emails to `cool_dude420@gmail.com` without telling the sender, and vice versa

 ### Hosting stuff

 Host backends I write independent of my computer, so they are available when ever me or a friend needs them.
+Nothing high traffic in this section, but involves some MySQL and such.
+Mostly node, some rust.

 ## For the world, me, and my friends